Grsaiago/philosophers/README.md

   42 Cursus' Philosophers

 </h1>
 <p>Think, Spaghetti, Sleep, repeat.
-This project is about learning how threads, shared memory, mutexes, and deadlocks work by precisely timing a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger.</p>
+This <a href="https://42.rio/">42rio</a> project is about learning how threads, shared memory, mutexes, and deadlocks work by precisely timing a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger.</p>

 ### Mandatory Install
 Where the multithreaded magic happens 😄